Finn Ole Becker: FC St. Pauli

 Becker made his professional debut for FC St. Pauli in the 2.
 Bundesliga under head coach Jos Luhukay on 14 April 2019, coming on as a substitute in the 87th minute for Ryō Miyaichi in the 1–1 home draw against Arminia Bielefeld.
 He thereby became the first player born in 2000 to make an appearance for the club.
 In his second game on 21 April against 1.
 FC Heidenheim, he came on for Christopher Buchtmann in the 45th minute, but was sent off in the 72nd minute after receiving his second yellow card.
 Becker made his first ever start on 3 May in the away game against Dynamo Dresden.

-1899 Hoffenheim
+TSG Hoffenheim

-As his contract with St. Pauli was set to expire, it was announced on 29 January 2022 that Becker would join Bundesliga club 1899 Hoffenheim as a free agent from the 2022–23 season.
+As his contract with St. Pauli was set to expire, it was announced on 29 January 2022 that Becker would join Bundesliga club TSG Hoffenheim as a free agent from the 2022–23 season.
 He signed a four-year contract.

+1. FC Nürnberg

+On 27 August 2025, Becker signed with 1.
+FC Nürnberg in 2.
+Bundesliga.